U Book Store closing downtown Bellevue location

 - UW Huskies finish No. 4 in final AP poll; USC jumps to No. 3

+In addition, the 19,000-square-foot space in Bellevue is “larger than we need,” Little said, adding that the bookstore is looking for a smaller space on the Eastside.

-The last day for Bellevue location will be Feb.
+The last day for the location will be Feb.
 15.

+About 20 employees will be affected.
+They are eligible to apply for positions at University Book Store’s six other locations.
+Those stores, including ones in Seattle’s University District, Mill Creek and Tacoma, will remain open.

 University Book Store operates as a for-profit corporate trust, with all profits not required for store operations or growth returned to the University of Washington community through lower textbook prices, discounts, scholarships and other benefits, according to the news release.